HiddenGemsUSA/StartHere/README.md

 1. **Free.** Hidden Gems USA is 100% free.
 We will never charge you if you are a hidden gem.
 2. **Multi-year support.** It will take several years to become "great".
 Other programs focus on short term (1 week to 1 semester).
 4. **Small group focus.** We focus on getting a small number of hidden gems to "great".
 Other programs may focus on getting a large number of students to okay.
+5. **We push you** We continually assess individual learning and tailor the learning path to be challenging, so they learn more.
+Other programs might go too slow, often at the pace of the middle student or the slowest students.
-5. **Intense.** Hidden Gems USA Hidden Gems USA is meant to be the main focus of the student outside of school, or at least one of the Top 3.
+6. **Intense.** Hidden Gems USA is meant to be the main focus of the student outside of school, or at least one of the Top 3.
 If the student has too many outside focuses, Hidden Gems USA will not be a good fit.
+Other programs don't require this intense focus because they aren't aiming for great.
-6. **Outside barriers addressed.** We are aware of complex outside barriers to learning and how to address them.
+7. **Outside barriers addressed.** We are aware of complex outside barriers to learning and how to address them.
 We provide whatever is needed.
-This would include computers, but also extends to transportation, babysitting, nutrition, etc. Other programs might focus only on the content, but not these outside barriers.
+This would include computers, but also extends to transportation, babysitting, emotional counseling, nutrition, etc. Other programs might focus only on the content, but not these outside barriers.